lucee/lucee-docs/docs/04.guides/12.deploying-lucee-server-apps/01.securing-lucee-server-apps/page.md

 * Use SSL if you have users logging into your site, even if it's a self-signed cert.
 Secure your cookies.
 * Run Lucee under a dedicated user with limited access
 * Remove the Lucee admin files if not needed
 * Lots of other stuff.
-Search for "hardening coldfusion"
+Search for "hardening ColdFusion"

 ### Don't forget to lockdown your source control metadata ###